 - Inflammation of the gastrointestinal tract

-- Stress due to changes in environment, etc
+- Stress due to changes in the environment, etc

 What I find most interesting is that probiotics can help with stress in pets.

-Stress is a big health factor that affects general well-being of our canines.
-Therefore, a good way of calming down a dog is one of the things most pet parents will be interested in, and if we can reduce the amount of stress our dogs experience just by giving them probiotics, this may just be a life saver.
+Stress is a big health factor that affects the general well-being of our canines.
+Therefore, a good way of calming down a dog is one of the things most pet parents will be interested in, and if we can reduce the amount of stress our dogs experience just by giving them probiotics, this may just be a lifesaver.

 “Dogs or cats that receive probiotics have a lower incidence of diarrhea compared to animals not receiving it.
 The best effects are observed when probiotics are given in advance in anticipation of stressful events, for example boarding flights, long car rides, etc.” – Dr. Jan Suchodolski, Texas A&M College of Veterinary Medicine & Biomedical Sciences

 It's clear that there are far more benefits from giving probiotics to dogs than just improving their digestive tract and gut flora.
 As more research emerges, we can see how much of our pets' health (and our own, actually) depends on a healthy balance of good bacteria in our gut.